 The DMV will close about 60 offices that have the fewest examiner stations or have office setups that make it difficult to provide customers with the recommended space recommended by the CDC.
 Customers who have appointments at those offices are being contacted and will be given new appointments once those offices re-open.
 Affected employees will be re-assigned to help staff at about 50 offices that are scheduled to remain open, or to assist at our customer service call centers.

-AUG.
-20 UPDATE: Click on this list to see which offices are currently open and which are closed.
+CURRENT OFFICE UPDATE: Click on this list to see which offices are currently open and which are closed.

 The open offices will be transitioned to handle appointment-only visits and will limit the number of customers allowed inside at the same time, depending on the office size.
 They will also no longer conduct road tests except for commercial driver’s license and medical reassessments.
 All customers for the driver license offices will be asked to complete a wellness questionnaire provided by the state health officials to mitigate the potential spread of the virus in our driver license offices.